nmellado/Super4PCS/README.md

 To submit the result of the test from your computer, go into your `build` directory, and run `ctest -D Experimental`.

+Tests currently available:
+* pair_extraction: generate random point clouds in 2, 3 and 4D, and query the pair generation structure with various radius.
+* matching: test the whole Super4PCS pipeline by registering range maps of the standford repository.
+You need an internet connection to build this test, since the datasets are downloaded at this time.

 ##Compilation
 ###Dependencies: